sztsam/HOO_TW-Discord-bot/docs/bot_control.md

 ## Script

 Execute a script that will run and log to the discord interaction as response.
-The script must be a .js file!
+<br>The script must be a .js file!

 >/bot control script \<code> \<sure>